Lou Lamoriello: New Jersey Devils (1987–2015)

 When Lamoriello is asked the key to his success, he says it has been his systematic approach to player development.
 "It’s the team character this squad has... that you build on.
 I don’t ever use the word 'rebuild.'
 Based on my college background, I like to look at my roster as my seniors, juniors, sophomores and freshmen and gauge their development and roster turnover based on players going from one of those classes into the next.
 You have to build your staff and encourage them to be creative and realistic in their approach—and (not) be afraid to make a mistake.
 We stress that in drafting, player development, and coaching.
 You grow from your mistakes.
 I know I have."

 When others are asked what makes Lamoriello successful, his dedication and singular focus on winning are mentioned again and again.
-Despite public disagreements, both superstar Claude Lemieux and former assistant coach John MacLean returned to the organization because of Lamioriello's "dedication to winning".
-Veteran Devils defenseman Ken Daneyko says Lamoriello’s key factors in success are "his winning attitude, discipline and dedication.
+Despite public disagreements, winger Claude Lemieux and former assistant coach John MacLean returned to the organization because of Lamioriello's "dedication to winning".
+Veteran Devils defenseman Ken Daneyko says Lamoriello's key factors in success are "his winning attitude, discipline and dedication.
 Nobody works harder".

-On May 4, 2015, the Devils announced Lamoriello had handed his general manager post to Ray Shero, though he would remain as team president.
+Lamoriello's rosters and coaches have attracted some criticism.
+Defenseman and captain Scott Stevens was a devastating open-ice hitter, being accused of intentionally trying to physically injure players permanently, although his hits were clean for that era of hockey.
+Head coach Jacques Lemaire's unorthodox coaching style was a defensive-minded system often using a strategy called the neutral zone trap.
+The neutral zone trap was controversial for contributing to low scoring and unexciting games in the mid-1990s, and analysts accused it of "dragging down the entertainment quotient in this league" with one calling for the strategy to be banned.
+High scoring free agents often avoided signing with the New Jersey Devils due to this defense-first emphasis, as well as Lamoriello's thrifty ways in contract negotiations.